 Bogleech.com's Mortasheen univese not only contains a set of seven sin-themed avian monsters, but also goes a step beyond by including devil birds of delusion, cruelty, ignorance, hate, despair, paranoia, cowardice, lies, knowledge, horror, and...this... thing.

-SPOILER ALERT!
-In Neopets, [[the endgame bosses for each different faction in War of the Obelisk represent these and the fears of the faction leaders.
+In Neopets, the endgame bosses for each different faction in War of the Obelisk represent these and the fears of the faction leaders.
 However, this is not played completely straight, due in part to Neopets being "family-friendly" (and the fact that there are only six factions).